catherineloesch/project3-mernstack-app/README.md

 - The team managed to fullfill all the MVP requirements with the exception of front end deployment.
 - TailwindCSS: every member on the team managed to learn a new css framework they hadn't used before and felt comfortable using it at the end the project.
-- Authentication was successfully implemented which the team was proud of as none of the member has worked on authentication before this project.
+- Authentication was successfully implemented.

 ## <a name="takeaways"></a> 9.
 Key Learnings & Takeaways